 - 5.3 Report data is released throughout the year at the point the data becomes available.
 Guidance on extrapolation of data is provided by IT and QAE.
 Each course, Department and School team should use the data to reflect on strengths and areas for enhancement, using these to inform and measure interventions. - 5.4 Each CMP report includes a section for actions and detailing what progress has been achieved in relation to the previous year's interventions.
 This section is designed to be completed throughout the year with both long and short deadlines. - 5.5 Each individual course team presents their report to each Course Committee for discussion and endorsement. - 5.6 Course, Department and School Committees play a key role in monitoring CMP objectives and interventions throughout the academic year. - 5.7 Course Leaders are advised to review the Course Specification at the same time as writing the CMP report.
-This ensures that changes proposed in the CMP report are actioned and that the Course Specification remains up to date. - 5.8 Course, Department and School Reports should be uploaded onto Moodle and shared with students directly or through student representatives. - 5.9 Course representatives should be given the option of contributing to the process through the course committee and/or through the student submission form.
+This ensures that changes proposed in the CMP report are actioned and that the Course Specification remains up to date. - 5.8 Schools are encouraged to upload CMP reports onto Moodle and share them with students directly or through student representatives. - 5.9 Course representatives should be given the option of contributing to the process through the course committee.